Fractality of certain quantum states: Results

 In the physically interesting case of finite $M$ the wave function $\Psi_M$ is a solution of the Schr\"odinger equation.
 The limiting case

 with the normalization constant $N=\sqrt{\frac2\pi(1-q^{2(s-2)})}$, is continuous but nowhere differentiable.
 It is a weak solution of the Schr\"odinger equation.
-Note that~(\ref{wellinf}) converges for \( |q^{s-2}|<1 \quad \equiv \quad s<2. \) Later on we will show that the probability density of~(\ref{wellinf}) shows fractal features for $s>0$.
-Thus the interesting range of $s$ is $(0,2)$.
+Note that Eq.~(\ref{wellinf}) converges for \( |q^{s-2}|<1 \quad \equiv \quad s<2. \) Since the probability density of wave function~(\ref{wellinf}) shows fractal features for $s>0$ (see below), the interesting range of $s$ is $(0,2)$.

-We show that not only the real part of the wave function $\Psi(x,t)$, but also the physically important probability density $P(x,t) : = |\Psi(x,t)|^2$ exhibit fractal nature.
+The main results announced in~\cite{wojcik01db} which we prove here are that not only the real part of the wave function $\Psi(x,t)$, but also the physically important probability density $P(x,t) : = |\Psi(x,t)|^2$ exhibit fractal nature.
 This is not obvious, because $|\Psi(x,t)|^2$ is the sum of squares of real and imaginary part having usually equal dimensions.
-One can easily show that the dimension of the graph of a sum of functions whose graph have the same dimensions $D$ can be anything\footnote{Let $f_1$ and $f_2$ be functions with graphs having dimensions, respectively, $1\leq D_1<D_2\leq 2$.
+One can easily show that the dimension of the graph of a sum of functions whose graphs have the same dimensions $D$ can be anything\footnote{Let $f_1$ and $f_2$ be functions with graphs having dimensions, respectively, $1\leq D_1<D_2\leq 2$.
 Let $g_1=f_1+f_2$, $g_2=f_1-f_2$.
 Then the box-counting dimension of both the graph of $g_1$ and $g_2$ is $D_2$, but the dimension of the graph of their sum $g_1+g_2=2f_1$ is $D_1\in[1,D_2[$.} from 1 to $D$.